 Furthermore, an analysis of more than 44,000 cases from China found that deaths were at least five times more common among confirmed cases with diabetes, high blood pressure or heart or breathing problems.

 Colombia Coronavirus Death Rate

-Based on a total of 750 deaths and 21,981 cases, the overall coronavirus death rate among confirmed cases in Colombia on May 25 was 3.4 percent.
+Based on a total of 11,017 deaths and a total of 327,850 cases, the overall coronavirus death rate in Colombia among confirmed cases on August 3 was 3.4 percent.
 This is known as the “case fatality rate” (CFR) based on number of confirmed cases.

-However, this death rate varies based on age as seen in the following table:
+However, this death rate among confirmed cases varies based on age as seen in the following table:

 The following chart shows the daily coronavirus deaths in Colombia by the date deaths were reported by INS up to August 8.

-As of May 25, Colombia was experiencing a Coronavirus death rate of only 14.8 per million population in the country.
-Also, Colombia is experiencing a lower Coronavirus death rate per million population compared to many countries as seen in the following table:
+Furthermore, Colombia is experiencing a lower Coronavirus death rate per million population compared to several countries as seen in the following table:

-For example, in the table, Panama is experiencing a coronavirus death rate that is 6.5 times higher per million in population than in Colombia.
-In Ecuador the coronavirus death rate is 16.4 times higher and in Brazil 2.1 times higher.
+For example, in the table, Panama is experiencing a coronavirus death rate that is 1.6 times higher per million in population than in Colombia.
+In Ecuador, the coronavirus death rate is 1.5 times higher and in Brazil 2.1 times higher.
 Also, in Spain, it is 2.8 times higher than in Colombia per million in population.

 The Death Rate in Confirmed Cases is Not the Overall Death Rate